mariescoding/seedsApp/MenuDetail/README.md

-# displays details about menu when its button is pressed form the BrowseMenu page
+# Menu Detail: displays details about the menu when its button is pressed form the BrowseMenu page